cgbystrom/netty-tools/README.markdown

 A WebSocket client in pure Java with Netty.
 Useful for integration testing.
 Being event-driven, it's also perfect for doing heavy load testing of WebSocket servers.
 * **Thrift support**<br>
 An RPC processor for Thrift is included together with a ChannelBuffer transport.
+* **Flash Policy file handling**<br>
+Can detect and respond to Adobe Flash Policy file requests.
+When not used, it can simply remove itself providing minimal performance hit.

 Netty is not a web server and these tools are quite "raw" in the HTTP sense.
 If you intend to do anything moderately complex, please look [elsewhere](http://jetty.codehaus.org/jetty/).
 I've used it for creating small HTTP-based admin interfaces for my Netty servers.
 That's one use case where these tools may come in handy.

+This project is used in two applications the main author is working on.
+First one is [Beacon Push](http://beaconpush.com), a real-time push server browsers supporting a wide array of transports including WebSockets.
+And the second one is [Sonar Voice](http://sonar-api.com), which is an embeddable VoIP solution for the web/desktop/mobile with distributed voice servers.

 Getting started
 ----------